 Brisbane Farm Experience at White Ridge Farm

-Have you ever seen a three-legged goat?
-What about a unigoat? – a goat with one horn?
-Well if you haven’t and you want to see both, head to White Ridge Farm for the ultimate Brisbane farm experience.
+Have you ever seen a unigoat? – a goat with one horn?
+Well if you haven’t and you want to see one, head to White Ridge Farm for the ultimate Brisbane farm experience.
 Set on 20 acres, north of Brisbane is White Ridge Farm.
 A gorgeous family owned and operated business offering visitors the chance to get up close and personal with a variety of animals.
-Guests can hand-feed animals, enjoy a tractor ride, head into the petting enclosure or have fun in the play area.
-If you are lucky enough, you will also get to see newly hatched chicks or the playful piglets.
+Guests can hand-feed animals, enjoy a tractor ride, head into the petting enclosure, play putt putt or have fun in the play areas.
+If you are lucky enough, you may also get to see baby goats or the playful piglets.